-There will be one chance per academic year to redo written assignments(including the research proposal related to the master's thesis).
+There will be one chance to redo written assignments (including the master's and clinical activities report) per academic year.
+Note that for the master's thesis, the re-sit is likely to take place within the next academic year.
 This will consist of rewriting the written assignment.
 A paper can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed.